-The Evangelische Johannesstift donated 364,000 Euros to fund research on early childhood leukemias.
-The funds were given to PD Dr. Klusmann of the Department of Pediatric Hematology and Oncology.
+The Evangelische Johannesstift has donated 364,000 Euros to fund research on early childhood leukemias.
+PD Dr. Jan-Henning Klusmann of Pediatric Hematology and Oncology was the recipient.

 Dr. Jan-Henning Klusmann has received the 10,000 Euro Kind-Philipp Prize, in appreciation of his research work on childhood blood cancers at the Hannover Medical School.